MechanicalSoup/MechanicalSoup/docs/tutorial.rst

-real web browser on the current page visited by our ``browser`` object, including the changes we just made to the form (note that it does not open the real webpage, but creates a temporary file containing the page content, and point your browser to this file).
+real web browser on the current page visited by our ``browser`` object, including the changes we just made to the form (note that it does not open the real webpage, but creates a temporary file containing the page content, and points your browser to this file).
 Try changing the boxes ticked and the content of the text field, and re-launch the browser.